 When we've looked at the evidence for cold and flu remedies, we've found it doesn’t always stack up.

 Oral medications such as Codral contain a decongestant called phenylephrine.
-Companies’ claims phenylephrine may clear congestion rely on trials done 40 to 60 years ago.
+Companies’ claims that phenylephrine may clear congestion rely on trials done 40 to 60 years ago.
 But only half of these trials showed phenylephrine was effective.
 Three US clinical trials published in the past decade concluded it was no better at relieving congestion than a placebo.

-The evidence for common ingredients in cough medicines is similarly less than convincing.
+The evidence for common ingredients used in cough medicines is less than convincing.
 A 2014 study by the Cochrane Collaboration, which conducts systematic reviews on healthcare, cautiously concluded there was “no good evidence for or against” their effectiveness.